idevelop-solutions/s-smis/README.md

 # s-smis
-it is a project for making an MIS
+it is a project for making a MIS